OpsMx/stormdriver/README.md

 permissions are needed.
 This allows Stormdriver to track locations of the various accounts and artifact accounts.

+When polling for accounts and artifact accounts, Stormdriver will add a `X-Spinnaker-User` header.
+The default username is `anonymous` but if RBAC is used, this should be a user that has full access to all accounts, so the full list is returned.

+To change this username, the top-level `spinnakerUser` config element can be set to any username string that has full (at least read-only) access to all accounts.

 # Clouddriver Accounts

 Clouddriver has cloud provider accounts, and artifact accounts.